tupl-tufts/rdl/README.md

  => nil
 ```

-Currently only type information is returned by `rdl_query` (and not arbitrary pre or postconditions).
+Currently only type information is returned by `rdl_query` (and not other pre or postconditions).

 # RDL Reference